davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   code.

-  This option turns off this behavior because some programs explicitly rely on variables going to the data sectione.g., so that the resulting executable can find the beginning of that section and/or make assumptions based on that.
+  This option turns off this behavior because some programs explicitly rely on variables going to the data section-e.g., so that the resulting executable can find the beginning of that section and/or make assumptions based on that.